lockrc/capstone/FinalTechnicalReport.md

 The Mountain Array at Raley Traffic Circle is the system with the most complications.
 It is a site hosted on Appalachian State's network that is a live representation of the data.
 It has 4 catagories for which it holds the data: minute, hour, day, month.
 The problem comes that we want data for 15-minute intervals.
 This means the minutes have to be added up and posted.
 This process took longer than expected to get correct.
 It eventually ended up being a sepereate file that wakes up every minute to accumulate the data and post it when it is a 15-minute interval.

 ### Test
 Testing was done manually for my project.
 Each new system that got added had to be compared to the existing dashboard as well as the csv files to make sure that they matched.
 The comparison to the old dashboard was not an exact comparison because the timeframes were different (1-hour increments for old dashboard, 15 minute for new).
 The csv files matched exactly what was in the database.

 ## Results
-(800-1200 words)

-Actual results of project.
-Describe how well you met your objectives, feature by feature.
-A table of results will help to summarize this.
-This section describes final system in terms of features completed and actual performance of the system under test.
-Include discussion of problems encountered, accuracy of estimates Use figures and diagrams whenever possible

 |Feature|Status|
 |------|------|
 |Pulling csv files|Success|